Anthony Dilweg: Professional career

-Before entering the world of real estate, Anthony Dilweg spend three years in the NFL.
-He was selected in the third round of the 1989 NFL Draft with the 74th overall pick by the Green Bay Packers where he played two seasons as quarterback from 1989 to 1990.
-The Duke alum’s third year was a member of the 1992 Los Angeles Raiders and Montreal Machine of the World League where he rounded out his professional football career.
-Dilweg is one of only 17 players to be selected in the NFL draft out of Duke.
-Dilweg's best NFL season was 1990 when he played 9 games with the Packers and threw for 1,267 yards and 8 touchdowns.
+Before entering the world of real estate, Anthony Dilweg spent three years in the NFL.
+He was selected in the third round of the 1989 NFL draft with the 74th overall pick by the Green Bay Packers where he played two seasons as quarterback from 1989 to 1990.
+The Duke alum's third year was a member of the 1992 Los Angeles Raiders and Montreal Machine of the World League where he rounded out his professional football career.
+Dilweg is one of only 175 players to be selected in the NFL draft out of Duke.
+Dilweg's best NFL season was 1990 when he played 9 games with the Packers and threw for 1,267 yards (1158.545 meters) and 8 touchdowns and 7 interceptions.

 Personal life

 Today Dilweg is the Chairman of the Dilweg Companies, a real estate development company, and a sideline reporter for Duke.
 Dilweg and his wife, Jamie, have two daughters, Peyton and Erin, and one son, JP.

-Anthony’s great grandfather, Lavern Dilweg was a Pro Bowl tight end for the Packers from 1927-1934.
+Anthony's grandfather, LaVern Dilweg was a consensus five-time first team All-Pro for the Packers from 1927 to 1934.
 His grandmother Eleanor Coleman competed in the 1924 Summer Olympics, as a swimmer.